Connect with us

 However, he stated that the free tickets would be invitation-only and not be made accessible to the general public through open registration as had been previously planned.

-This implies that regular Parisians and visitors from other countries will not be able to register for free entry.
-Instead, according to two Interior Ministry officials, entry to the ceremony would be limited to a limited number of local sports federations, citizens of cities or areas hosting Olympic activities, and other people selected by the organizers or their partners.
+This implies that regular Parisians and visitors from other countries will not be able to register for free entry. citizens of or to cities or areas hosting Olympic activities, and other people selected by the organizers or their partners.
 Ministry protocol prohibited the officials’ names from being made public.

 After that, those who were invited will have to go through security checks and get QR codes to get past security obstacles.